pilifdev/githubActionPoc/README.md

     - https://github.com/appleboy/scp-action

 Note that the scp-action steps have been left commented out as we do not have a sandbox server onto which we can upload termsAndConditions.html & version.txt.

-# TODO
-Run job tagAndPrepareVersionFile only if prepareHtmlFile was successful.
-How will we work out the history of Ts&Cs & their versions?